wtsi-hgi/cookie-monster/README.md

 [![codecov.io](https://codecov.io/github/wtsi-hgi/cookie-monster/coverage.svg?branch=master)](https://codecov.io/github/wtsi-hgi/cookie-monster?branch=master)

 # Cookie Monster
-"Cookie Monster" is a system that can source and aggregate information about data objects, with the ability to make decisions relating to these objects based upon the information known.
+Simply deciding what Cookies to eat...

+## Summary
+1. Data retrievers can be setup to periodically pull information into the system.
+2. The information is aggregated in a knowledge base, grouped by relation to a distinct data object.
+3. When information becomes known, a production rule system is ran using rules that may have arbitrarily complex preconditions and have productions that can trigger arbitrarily complex processing via a notification based system.
+4. Information about data objects can be easily enriched if no rules cannot be matched.

+## Key features
+* DSL free.
+* Python 3.5+.
+* Simple to add rules, actions and methods of gathering more information.
+* Decoupling of rule matching and subsequent processing via simple notification based system.

 ## Definitions
+For better or for worse, naming within some parts of the system is Sesame Street themed...
-* The collection of all information known about a particular data object shall be referred to as a "Cookie".
+* The collection of all information known about a particular data object is referred to as a "Cookie".
-* A subsystem that stores collection of Cookies shall be referred to as a "CookieJar".
+* The [subsystem that stores collection of Cookies](#cookie-storage) is referred to as a "CookieJar".
-* A subsystem that deals with the processing of a Cookie shall be referred to as a "Cookie Processor".
-* A "Rule" shall be defined as a matching criteria that is used against a Cookie, and an action, which is to be executed if the criteria were satisfied.
-* A process whereby more information is added to a Cookie shall be known as a "Cookie Enrichment".
+* The [HTTP API](#http-api) is referred to as Elmo.

 ## Components
 ### Cookie storage
 At a minimum, a Cookie Monster installation uses a CookieJar to store Cookies.
+This is essentially a knowledge base that stores unstructured JSON data with a limited amount of metadata.
 Each Cookie in the jar holds an the identifier of the data object that the Cookie relates to ([beware of naming inconsistency](https://github.com/wtsi-hgi/cookie-monster/issues/16)).
 A Cookie may also contain a number of Enrichments, each of which holds information about the data object, along with details about where and when this information was attained.

-A CookieJar implementation (named "BiscuitTin"), which uses a CouchDB database, is supplied.
+A CookieJar implementation (named `BiscuitTin`), which uses a CouchDB database, is supplied.
 It can be setup with:
 ```python
 cookie_jar = BiscuitTin(couchdb_host, couchdb_database_name)
 ```

-### Data retrievers
-A Cookie Monster installation may use data retrievers, which get information about data objects that can be used to create/enrich Cookies in the CookieJar.

-A retriever that periodically gets information about updates made to entities in an [iRODS database](https://irods.org/) is shipped with the system.
-In order to use it, specific queries defined in [resources/specific-queries](resources/specific-queries) must be installed on your iRODS server and a version of [baton](https://github.com/wtsi-npg/baton) must be installed.

 ### Cookie processing
 A Cookie Monster installation may be setup with a Processor Manager, which uses Processors to examine Cookies after they have been enriched.
-A Processor first checks if a Cookie matches any predefined Rules, examined in order of priority.
-If a rule is matched, a Rule Action is executed: this action may specify a set of Notifications that should be broadcast to any Notification Receivers, in addition to whether any more Rules should be ran.
-In the case where no Rule are matched, the Processor will check if the Cookie can be enriched further using an Enrichment Loader.
+These Processors essentially implement a production rule system, where predefined production rules are evaluated in order of priority.
+If a rule's precondition is matched, its action is triggered: this action may specify a set of Notifications that are broadcast to any Notification Receivers, in addition to whether any more rules should be evaluated.
+Notification Receivers may then take any action upon been notified of a particular fact.
+In the case where no rules are matched, the Processor will check if the Cookie can be enriched further using an Enrichment Loader.

-A simple implementation of a Processor Manager (named "BasicProcessorManager") is supplied.
+A simple implementation of a Processor Manager (named `BasicProcessorManager`) is supplied.
 This can be constructed as
 such:
 ```python
 processor_manager = BasicProcessorManager(